Andy4495/MspTandV/README.md

 $$ V_{cc} = {ADC\textunderscore STEPS \over ADC_{Calibrated}} \times V_{ref} $$

+#### Impact of Using Calibrated Voltage

 Based on my experience using a relatively small sample size of MSP430 chips, I have found that calibrating the Vcc reading had an impact of a few 10s of mV.
-However, I would still recommend using calibrated Vcc measurements over uncalibrated values.

 ## Note on FR4133 Usage